-Branding is everything especially in IT Business.
+Branding is everything, especially in IT Business.
 Your domain could be the name of the next big start-up or brand.
 Companies and business owners are always willing to pay a handsome amount for the brand names related to their business.
 In this world of internet, people create Website and then sell them for money, it is also called “Website Flipping”.
-Domain selling business is not as old as origin of websites.
+Domain selling business is not as old as the origin of websites.
 There is a lot of money in Website Flipping and Domain Flipping and some people really make good money in this business.

 Keep reading to know more about this business little closely, you will find some unbelievable deals from the past.
-We have collected the list and you will be surprised to see the 30 Most Expensive Domain Names Ever Sold (Million Dollar Domain Names).
+We have collected a detailed list and you will be surprised to see the 30 Most Expensive Domain Names (Million Dollar Domain Names) Ever Sold.

 According to George Kirikos, in June 2005, Vegas.com, LLC (A destination-specific Online Travel Agency) paid $12 million dollars cash to purchase the domain LasVegas.com.